scirafa/scirafa/README.md

 ### hello !
-my name is rafaela
-age: 16 years old
+my name is rafaela and i have 16 years old